 Riding the first wave

 Another tool that can help monetize your Hindi website is AdSense, which now features Hindi-language support to help advertisers connect with the rapidly growing Hindi-language audience.
-AdWords now also supports Hindi ads across the Google Display Network, giving advertisers the ability to build campaigns reaching Hindi-language sites using text, image, rich media, and video-display ad formats.
+Google Ads8 now also supports Hindi ads across the Google Display Network, giving advertisers the ability to build campaigns reaching Hindi-language sites using text, image, rich media, and video-display ad formats.

 The potential to reach 500M Hindi-language users1 is exciting for businesses entertaining India’s marketplace.
 Especially for established businesses, local-language engagement means possibly multiplying the total addressable market in the rural base.
 This is not only the case for large international corporations, but also for local small and medium businesses, and even enterprising individuals.